-The rate at which data is written to the system and the quantity of data.
+- 1.The rate at which data is written to the system and the quantity of data.

-The capacity of the SSDs configured to the WekaIO system.
+- 2.The capacity of the SSDs configured to the WEKA system.

-The speed of the network between the WekaIO system and the object store, and the performance capabilities of the object store itself, e.g., how much the object store can actually contain.
+- 3.The speed of the network between the WEKA system and the object store and the performance capabilities of the object store itself, e.g., how much the object store can contain.

-The size of the filesystem.
+- 1.The size of the filesystem.

-The amount of filesystem data to be stored on the SSD.
+- 2.The amount of filesystem data to be stored on the SSD.

-The data Retention Period, a time-based policy which is the target time for data to be stored on an SSD after creation, modification or access, and before release from the SSD, even if it is already tiered to the object store, for metadata processing and SSD caching purposes (this is only a target; the actual release schedule depends on the amount of available space).
-This is defined per filesystem group.
+- 1.The Drive Retention Period Policy is a time-based policy which is the target time for data to be stored on an SSD after creation, modification, or access, and before release from the SSD, even if it is already tiered to the object store, for metadata processing and SSD caching purposes (this is only a target; the actual release schedule depends on the amount of available space).

-The Tiering Cue, a time-based policy which determines the minimum amount of time that data will remain on an SSD before it is considered for release to the object store.
+- 2.The Tiering Cue Policy is a time-based policy that determines the minimum time that data remain on an SSD before it is considered for release to the object store.
 As a rule of thumb, this should be configured to a third of the Retention Period, and in most cases, this will work well.
-The Tiering Cue is important because it is pointless to tier a file which is about to be modified or deleted to the object store.
-The Tiering Cue is defined per filesystem group.
+The Tiering Cue is important because it is pointless to tier a file about to be modified or deleted from the object store.

 When writing log files that are processed every month but retained forever: It is recommended to define a Retention Period of 1 month, a Tiering Cue of 1 day, and ensure sufficient SSD capacity to hold 1 month of log files.